arunendapally/twitter-microservices-example/README.md

 These problems would be solved if we could just update the materialized views in the cache whenever any data changed in those source tables.
 Our new service would have no complex DB queries, only simple, fast cache lookups.
 There would never be cache misses, and the materialized views in the cache would never be stale.
 How can we accomplish this?

-If we have a mechanism to produce inserted and updated rows in those tables to Kafka topics, then we can consume those data changes and update the cached materialized views.
+If we have a mechanism to send inserted and updated rows in those tables to Kafka topics, then we can consume those data changes and update the cached materialized views.